Michael Roes: Theatre and Film

-Michael Roes took part in theatre and film work with adolescents in Berlin.
+Roes took part in theatre and film work with adolescents in Berlin.
 He worked as Director's assistant at Schaubühne Berlin (1987–1989) and at Munich Kammerspiele (1989).

 His first feature film Someone is Sleeping in My Pain, a contemporary version of Shakespeare's Macbeth, was shot in New York and Yemen with tribal warriors (2000–2001).
 In 2003/2004 Roes made the documentary film City of Happiness about the present situation of young men in Algeria.

-He also made the feature film Timimoun, an Algerian road movie, based on the Greek tragedy of Orestes (2004/2005).

-This road movie and the novel Weg nach Timimoun by Michael Roes are based on the Ancient Greek myth of Orestes who returned to Mycenae together with his friend Pylades to kill his mother and her lover in revenge of their murder of his father.
+He made the feature film Timimoun, an Algerian road movie, based on the Greek tragedy of Orestes (2004/2005).
+This road movie and the novel Weg nach Timimoun by Roes are based on the Ancient Greek myth of Orestes who returned to Mycenae together with his friend Pylades to kill his mother and her lover in revenge of their murder of his father.
 Laid owns a small photo studio in the Algerian harbour city of Bejaia.
 In a letter his sister appeals to him to avenge his father who was shot by Laid's mother in an act of desperation.
 Together with his friend Nadir young Laid reluctantly embarks on a trip to his hometown Timimoun, the legendary oasis in the Sahara desert.

-The film and novel are a kind of anthropological journey full of danger and adventure through a country torn with political tension and under the growing influence of religious fundamentalism.
-In strong and vivid language Roes paints a picture of a society with violent fathers and hard-hearted mothers, but also with tenderful friendships.
+The film and novel are an anthropological journey full of danger and adventure through a country torn with political tension and under the growing influence of religious fundamentalism.
+Roes paints a picture of a society with violent fathers and hard-hearted mothers, but also with tender friendships.

 Main subject of Roes' poetical and academic work is the role of the "stranger" or the "foreigner" in our societies.
 Specially the European view to the Arab world is one of the main topics in his major novels and recent films.
 His wide talent as a poet, novelist, play writer, essayist and film maker and his interest in outsiders puts him into the tradition of Jean Cocteau, Pier Paolo Pasolini or Bruce Chatwin.